bitovi/hatchify/doc/next-steps/customizing-your-list.md

   type = "append"
   ```

-- We removed the `field` prop because `append` columns represent brand new columns that inherently don't map directly to a field in our list.
+- In our app code above, we removed the `field` prop because `append` columns represent brand new columns that inherently don't map directly to a field in our list.
 Despite this, we still have access to the entire row's `record` object via `renderDataCell`, so we can still access any fields from our record that we need.
-- If we want our column to appear at the beginning of our list, we can set our `type` to `prepend` instead.
+- If you want your column to appear at the beginning of your list, you can set the `type` to `prepend` instead.

-With all three of the `type` values we just covered -- `replace`, `append`, and `prepend` -- you'll notice that as we made changes to our list, Hatchify continued to render all the other columns that we _didn't_ modify just as it normally would.
-So now let's take a look at how we can override Hatchify's column-rendering behavior completely.
+With all three of the `type` values we just covered--`replace`, `append`, and `prepend`--you'll notice that as we made changes to our list, Hatchify continued to render all the other columns that we _didn't_ modify as it normally would.
+So now let's take a look at how we can fully override Hatchify's column-rendering behavior.

 ### Fully overriding your list's columns